Reduction in the Release of Volatile Organic Compounds (Storage and Loading of Volatile Petroleum Liquids) Regulations (SOR/2025-88)

 Read the regulations

-These proposed regulations would require petroleum liquid storage tanks and loading racks to be equipped with emissions control equipment to prevent volatile organic compounds, including carcinogenic benzene, from being released into local communities.
-Facilities that would be subject to the proposed regulations include petroleum liquid terminals and bulk plants, petroleum refineries, upgraders, and petrochemical facilities across Canada.
-The operators of these facilities would be required to install, inspect, maintain and repair equipment to ensure adequate emissions control performance to protect human health and the environment.
+These regulations require petroleum liquid storage tanks and loading racks to be equipped with emissions control equipment to prevent volatile organic compounds, including cancer-causing benzene, from being released into local communities.
+Facilities across Canada subject to the regulations include petroleum refineries, upgraders, petrochemical facilities, petroleum liquid terminals and bulk plants, and steel plants.
+The operators of these facilities are required to install, inspect, maintain and repair equipment to ensure adequate emissions control performance to protect human health and the environment.

 About the Interim Order